Esteve Model 8 Classical Guitar

 This is indeed a tough one.
 On the one hand, there is a beautiful looking instrument that has the classical guitar sound to die for.

 On the other hand, there is a build quality that does not deserve the title of 'hand-made' guitar, nor the accompanying price-tag.
+As mentioned above, this may not apply to all Model 8 guitars.

 Even at half the price, I would be looking elsewhere.
 I'm hoping that this particular guitar was one that fell through the cracks in the 'Quality Control' section at Esteve, and is not representative of their general build quality for this model.
 It does leave me thinking though, that I would never buy one of these unless I had played it first and carefully checked all the details for myself.
 Definitely not a 'buy it online' guitar.